chobgo/Cyclistic_Case_Study_Google/README.md

 ## Data Exploration

 Next, as part of the processing phase and prior to the data cleaning stage, I will make some brief observations about the data.
-The SQL query used: exploration
+The SQL query used: [Exploration](  )

 **1. The following table shows the column names of the resulting table rides and the different data types it contains.**